dylanj/yokoy/README.md

 - there are no policies in the test environment i am using
 - `expenses.eventLog.timestamp` - use format `Wed, 24 Aug 2022 08:58:34 GMT`
 - `expenses.created`/`lastmodified` use format `1970-01-01T00:00:00.000Z`
+- `invoices.serverDate` returns string|[]string|null where strings denote dates
+- `invoices.status` returns an integer enum, docs say it is a string
+- `invoices.paymentInformation` is documented as `invoices.bankAccount`